developers-mylermedia/swift-coding-guidelines/README.md

 ## UserDefaults

-* <a id='userdefaults'></a>(<a href='#userdefaults'>link</a>) **Use enums for UserDefaults** All entries done must be added to the UserDefaultKeys Enum in the Config Folder.
+* <a id='userdefaults'></a>(<a href='#userdefaults'>link</a>) **Use enums for UserDefaults.** All entries done must be added to the UserDefaultKeys Enum in the Config Folder.
 Also add documentation of the type that is stored for that key in the UserDefaults and explain in one sentence what this key is used for.

 **[⬆ back to top](#table-of-contents)**